Morelle pushes for child tax credit to be permanent

 Monday, Morelle joined other local leaders in calling for the credit to be made permanent.

 “Here in our community alone, 187 million dollars in child tax credit payments were made in just 2021.
-The households reporting they didn’t have enough to eat dropped 24 percent, think about it — a quarter of families who didn’t have enough, reported getting enough support that they were able to meet their needs in terms of food and helping to deal with food insecurities.” said Morelle.
+The households reporting they didn’t have enough to eat dropped 24 percent, think about it — a quarter of families who didn’t have enough, reported getting enough support that they were able to meet their needs in terms of food and helping to deal with food insecurities,” Morelle said.

 Morelle says most Rochester families used the payments to purchase food, followed by mortgage and rent.
 He says the payments also help parents go back to work.